 May 28/29, 2017

-As I walk along the trail listening to the whispers of mosquitoes in my ears, and the rythm of soil and gravel being crushed under my cart’s wheels; my thoughts wander from the past to the future and back again.
-Every so often a mosquito pierces my bug jaket and disturbs my thoughts and senses while I walk, this causes me to swat the back of my neck and arms in an almost autonomic fashion, like the tail of horse in an open field.
+As I walked along the trail, listening to the whispers of mosquitoes in my ears and the rhythmic sound of soil and gravel being crushed under my cart’s wheels; my thoughts wandered from the past to the future and back again with each stride.
+Every so often a mosquito pierces my bug jaket and disturbs my thoughts and senses as I walk, this causes me to swat the back of my neck and arms in an almost autonomic fashion, much like the tail of horse swatting fly’s in an open field.

-The forest ecologist in me would say the forests and wetlands adjacent to the Seguin Recreational trail is rich with life, and that the squadrons of mosquitoes and black flies are an important component of this magnificient ecological masterpiece; however, after a few hours of walking, these important ecological components are becoming ecological annoyances, and I begin to think how this masterpiece is becoming tarnished.
-I now begin to think about spray cans of 30% DEET , and the incineration of all mosquitoes and black flies that enter my sacred personal bubble as I walk.
+The forest ecologist in me would say the forests and wetlands adjacent to the Seguin Recreational trail is rich with life, and that the squadrons of mosquitoes and black flies are an important component of this magnificient ecological masterpiece; however, after a hours of walking, these important ecological components are becoming ecological annoyances: this ecological masterpiece is now tarnished.
+I now begin to think about 30% DEET , and the incineration of all mosquitoes and black flies that enter my personal bubble as I walk.

-During the day my lower leg (shin) begins to warn me that the group of muscles on the outside of my shin are now inflammed, and that they will begin to protest if work conditions don’t improve.
+Throughout the day my lower leg — the anterior muscle compartment — begins to warn me that these muscles are now inflamed, severely inflamed, and, will begin to protest if conditions don’t improve.
 I give it little thought to these rumblings.
-For a brief period of time I thought the many big gulps of water since the morning while I walked have helped in a small way.
-Unfortunately, my condition was not from dehydration, but real muscle strain.
-About two hours later, my muscles begin to organize a protest 5 km from Sprucedale, ON.
-I now begin negotiations, but my options are limited: stop and setup camp along the side of the trail, or travel a short distance to Sprucedale.
-In Sprucedale I would be able to get ice and take care of this protest, and I am now commited to move forward, since the best way out of this skirmish is threw.
+Briefly, I thought keeping hydrated would help; unfortunately, my condition was not attributed to dehydration, but muscle strain.
+A short time later my muscles began to organize a protest just 5 km from Sprucedale, ON.
+The negotiations begin, but my options are limited: stop and setup camp along the side of the trail, or walk a short distance to Sprucedale.
+In Sprucedale I would be able to get ice and take care of this protest.

-As the trail enters the edge of Sprucedale, the protest begins and a limp developes.
-After a short limp down main street in search of a place to sit and ice my shin, I see a sun tattered OPEN sign in the window of an old building on the corner of this vacant street.
-I look to the left of the window, and an old, painted, wood sign says McManus General Store .
+Just as I enter the edge of Sprucedale, ON, my muscles begin their protest and a limp develops.
+After limping down main street Sprucedale in search of a place to sit and ice my shin, a sun tattered OPEN sign behind the window of an old building on the corner of the street greeted me.
+I inched closer and to the left of the window was an old wood sign: McManus General Store .

-A few moments later, I was greeted by two friendly gentlemen.
-I imagine it is not everyday they have some guy in a long sleeved, florescent orange sports shirt, with a walking cart arrive asking for some food and a small bag of ice for his leg.
-I am not sure if it was shock, or the absolute oddness of my arrival, but they didn’t appear suspicious or ask any questions at the begining.
-Once settled and comfortable at my table, they begin to inquire.
-I fill them in with what I was setting out to do this summer, and my dreams for the future.
+Moments later, two friendly gentlemen welcomed me in.
+I am not sure if it was the shock or oddness of my arrival, but they didn’t appear suspicious or ask any questions in the beginning; however, once I settled in and was comfortable at my table, they begin to inquire about what I was up to.
+I soon filled them in with what I was setting out to accomplish this summer and my dreams for the future.

-After a day and a half I began to notice that this place serves as a store, a restaurant, and a gathering place for all in this community.
-Local residents do not order lattes and paninis, but they order Bunn made drip coffee and an everything burger made to order by the store owner.
+After a day and a half of sitting around, I begin to notice that this place serves not just as a store, but a restaurant and a gathering place for the community.
+The local residents do not order lattes and paninis at this place, not a chance, they have Bunn made drip coffee and a made-to-order everything burger.

-When residents arrrive at the store, they do not order food and turn to their cell phones; however, they oddly enter into conversations with other patrons about common friends, upcoming gardening/yardwork projects, and the spirited conversations about this and that.
-The atmosphere is of kindness and community, not nervousness and being the customer.
+When the residents arrived at the store to order food, a different routine was observed: food was ordered, as usual, but they didn’t immediately turn to their cell phones; instead, they entered into conversations with other patrons about common friends, upcoming gardening/yardwork projects, and the spirited conversations about this and that.
+The atmosphere here is one of kindness and community, not of nervousness and being a customer.